lmc-eu/spirit-design-system/docs/migrations/web/MIGRATION-v2.md

 The feature flag enabling the uniform variant of modal was removed and the uniform variant is the default.

+#### Migration Guide

+You can now safely delete the CSS class `.spirit-feature-modal-enable-uniform-dialog` and/or the Sass variable `$modal-enable-uniform-dialog` from your project as they have no effect.

 ### Grid: GridSpan Component